 - It is not possible to load balance web servers if Single Sign-on (SSO) macros are being used.
 The credentials store associated with SSO macros cannot be synchronized among multiple management servers.

 For more information, see the Single Sign-On Overview help topic in Reflection for the Web 2011.
 (On Administrative WebStation Home, under Reference click Overview > Single Sign-On Overview.)
-For earlier versions, see Technical Note 1876.

 - If the web server's access control method is NTFS file permissions, when you initially configure the management servers, configure access control on each server.
 Do not copy the Tsessions.mdb file from one server to another, either during initial configuration or for maintenance purposes.
 If you make changes to sessions on the primary management server, copy the modified .asp files from the ReflectionData\AccessControl\dynamic and ReflectionData\AccessControl\static folders to the other server.
 Then set the file permissions on .asp files.